amonks/run/NEW_README.md

 - `env`: Environment variables for the task's execution context.
 - `cmd`: The command to run, may contain multiple lines.

-For explanations about task fields and behavior head to the [Task Management]() section, or for realistic configurations head over to the [Examples](https://amonks.github.io/run/examples) directory.
+For explanations about task fields and behavior head to the [Task Configuration](#task-configuration-details) section, or check out the [examples](#examples) for practical use cases.

 ## CLI Usage